Jack Varsalona: Early life and career

+Dr. Varsalona currently serves as the Treasurer of board of directors of the Arts Garage of Delray Beach, Florida.

 Advocacy of independent higher education

 In 2009, Varsalona, along with the presidents of Goldey-Beacom College, Wesley College, and the Delaware College of Art & Design, formed the Delaware Association of Independent Colleges and Universities, of which he served as President.
 According to Varsalona, the association was formed to "promote job growth, educate citizens about the advantages of private higher education and give students more options."
 Members of the association also agree to share resources with each other when and where necessary.
 Since the formation of the organization in 2009, Varsalona has served as its chairman.